wink-link/winklink-doc/docs/en/pricing.md

 );
 ```

-### Transfer JST Tokens to the Contract
+### Transfer WIN Tokens to the Contract

-TronUser contract needs `transferAndCall` to call the Oracle contract, so there should be enough JST tokens in the contract account.
-You can transfer a certain amount of JST tokens for the contract through the transfer service or the TestNet Faucet.
+TronUser contract needs `transferAndCall` to call the Oracle contract, so there should be enough WIN tokens in the contract account.
+You can transfer a certain amount of WIN tokens for the contract through the transfer service or the TestNet Faucet.

 ### Call the Price Feed Contract